Once-in-500-year storm floods Northland, traps residents

 "We ain't going nowhere.
 Everyone's pretty much chilling out talking and drinking coffee and eating pies," he said.

-"It's at least half way up my legs in the bakery at the moment," owner Derek O'Brien told the Herald.
+"It's at least halfway up my legs in the bakery at the moment," owner Derek O'Brien told the Herald.

 "Everything in there is just floating around in the water."